How to Make Beautiful Winter Mantel Decor

 How do you decorate a mantle in the winter?

-In the steps below, I’m sharing the simple process I went through to create this layered, textured look for my winter mantel decor.
+In the steps below, I’m sharing the simple process I went through to create this layered, textured look for my winter mantel ideas.

 How to Make Beautiful Winter Mantel Decor